Angelica Panganiban: 2004–2012: Breakthrough

-In February 2009, Panganiban appeared in an episode of Your Song with Derek Ramsay, and in mid-2009 she filmed her television series, Rubi which was based on the 2004 Mexican telenovela Rubí and the pilot episode aired in February 2010.
+In February 2009, Panganiban appeared in an episode of Your Song with Derek Ramsay, and in mid-2009 she filmed her television series, Rubi which was based on the 2004 Mexican telenovela Rubí and the pilot episode aired in February 2010 originally by Mexican actress Barbara Mori.
 She was joined by Diether Ocampo, Shaina Magdayao, and Jake Cuenca.
 Charlson received Best Actress in a Daily Soap Opera award in the 7th USTv Students' Choice Awards through that series.
 Later that year, she also starred in the drama/romance movie, I Love You, Goodbye with her then-boyfriend Derek Ramsay.
 This was rated the Second Best Picture in the 2009 Metro Manila Film Festival and made her a box-office favorite after it won awards for Best Picture, Best Screenplay, Best Story and Best Director.
 Charlson was nominated for Best Festival Actress.
 In the same year, she also received Best Comedy Actress nomination in the PMPC Star Awards for Television through Banana Split.

 The following year, Panganiban starred in Here Comes The Bride, a 2010 comedy film with Eugene Domingo, Tuesday Vargas, Jaime Fabregas, Tom Rodriguez, and John Lapus.
 The movie gained positive reviews from viewers and critics and enjoyed box office success.
 Charlson won the Best Performance by an Actress in a Leading Role (Musical or Comedy) award in the 8th ENPRESS Golden Screen Awards for Movies.
 Because of this film, Charlson was hailed as the Comedy Actress of the Year in the 42nd Guillermo Mendoza Memorial Scholarship Foundation.
 She also won as the Best Comedy Actress through Banana Split in the 24th PMPC Star Awards for Television.

 Panganiban topbilled a horror-comedy film, Bulong together with Vhong Navarro in February 2011.
 It was Star Cinema's opening salvo for that year and was directed by Chito Rono.
 She also consistently demonstrated her comedic antics onscreen through Banana Split as she earned another Best Comedy Actress nomination in the 25th PMPC Star Awards for Television, and won the Outstanding Performance by an Actress in a Gag or Comedy Program award in the ENPRESS Golden Screen Awards.

 Panganiban proved her versatility when she received her second Best Supporting Actress award through the horror suspense film, Segunda Mano in the 60th FAMAS Awards.
 The movie also starred Kris Aquino and Dingdong Dantes.
 It was an official entry in the 2011 Metro Manila Film Festival of Star Cinema with the AgostoDos Pictures, and MJM Productions.